bananananacat/Generation-of-3D-Objects/README.md

 ### Latent matching model

 Generate point clouds from n images.
 Firstly, Autoencoder: from point cloud to same point cloud.
 This part is using 1D convolutional
 Encoder and fully-connected Decoder.
-After that - image convolutional Encoder and latent matching Autoencoder and image Encoder.
+After that - image convolutional Encoder, latent matching Autoencoder and image Encoder.

 This Model, Encoders, Decoders, Batch loader and train script are locating in [here](https://github.com/bananananacat/Generation-of-3D-Objects/tree/main/model/models/v2_generation)